Back to Living Real Change

 • In a 2010 survey, one in 20 people aged 12 or older said they used prescription pain medication for nonmedical purposes.

-• More painkillers are being prescribed than ever: In 2010, so much pain medication was prescribed, it could have medicated every American adult for an entire month.
+• In 2010, physicians prescribed so much pain medication it could have medicated every American adult for an entire month.

 Signs of pain medication addiction

-Dr. Duralde believes roughly 10 percent of patients may be seeking pain medication for the wrong reasons, but it can be difficult to differentiate them.
+Dr. Duralde believes roughly 10% of patients may be seeking pain medication for the wrong reasons, but it can be challenging to differentiate them.
 However, he says there are some telltale signs of addiction, including when a patient:

 • Shows signs of declining health